Support

 Preparing your Project on your Workstation

 There are several ways to create a Fluent simulation to run in batch mode.
-This means that a simulation is run without a GUI interface, using a series of instructions entered on a command line.
+In batch mode, a simulation is run without a GUI interface, using a series of instructions entered on a command line.

 A user project is created on a local workstation, saved locally in *.cas or other format and uploaded to the CAD Compute Cluster.